skrusty/dotswaggen/README.md

 # DotSwagGen
 DotSwagGen is a command line code generator for the swagger specification.
+It allows you to generate client code for .NET from a simple swagger spec file which defines a REST Api.

 ## Templates
 DotSwagGen uses a template engine to create code output in any language for a given swagger specification.